Forensic Acoustics and Gunshot Acoustic Analysis

 India and UK context.
 Audio evidence disputes have arisen in India in high-profile cases including telephone-intercept evidence in the 2008 Mumbai attacks trial, where the authenticity of recorded conversations was challenged before the special TADA court.
 The UK's admissibility framework for audio evidence in terrorism cases is detailed in the Regulation of Investigatory Powers Act 2000 and the associated Codes of Practice; authentication of intercept recordings follows procedures roughly analogous to SWGDE guidelines but with additional statutory constraints.

-ShotSpotter (now trading as SoundThinking) is the dominant commercial gunshot-detection network, deployed in more than 100 cities across the US and in select jurisdictions internationally, including several South African and Latin American cities.
+ShotSpotter (now operating as SoundThinking) is the dominant commercial gunshot-detection network, deployed in more than 100 cities across the US and in select international jurisdictions, including South African and Latin American cities.
 The underlying physics is the multi-microphone TDOA framework described in Section 3.

 System architecture.
 A typical ShotSpotter deployment places acoustic sensors (hardened omnidirectional microphones with embedded signal-processing chips) at approximately one-per-acre density in covered areas.
 Each sensor timestamps detected acoustic events to within approximately 0.1 milliseconds, synchronised via GPS.
 When a sensor detects an event above a threshold amplitude, it transmits a short audio snippet and its timestamp to a central server.
 The server applies TDOA triangulation to the arriving reports and produces a location estimate with a reported radius of uncertainty, typically quoted as within 25 metres for a three-sensor cluster.